Drangleic

 The one who once approached Kingship, Vanclad, is in this land.
 What is a King?
 It is not a capacity you are born with, nor is it a fate you are preordained to have… You want what?
 It is still not known even to you yourself.
 Until next time, Hollow.

 In this respect, the “Throne” of Want is symbolic.
 After all the trials and hardship we overcome to reach the seat leading to the First Flame, to actually take it is essentially to already be King, our victory over our predecessor all but guaranteed.
 As various characters and even item descriptions frame it, assuming the throne liberates us to finally do as we desire, unburdened by the world’s constraints.
-It is for this reason that Aldia focus so heavily on interrogating our wants, our actions before journey’s end driven by the need to survive more than anything.
+It is for this reason that Aldia focuses so heavily on interrogating our wants, our actions before journey’s end driven by the need to survive more than anything.
 And it is for that same reason that Vendrick chose to seek it for himself.
 He didn’t fail to wipe out the giants, including their king.
 His goal was always just to collect a sufficient number to help excavate the throne site while crippling their fighting strength.
-And as we see, this number have dug all the way to the throne itself, ready to serve as a bridge for the gaps — Vendrick first laying eyes on the relic before his dark hair had even greyed, based on the Forlorn Hope trailer.
+And as we witness, this number have dug all the way to the throne itself, ready to serve as a bridge for the gaps — Vendrick first laying eyes on the relic before his dark hair had even greyed, based on the Forlorn Hope trailer.
 Nashandra pointed the king’s aim toward the First Flame, which he himself admits.

 There is a suitable throne for the one who is King.
 What is seen from there is something only known by those suited to that seat.